rjdirisio/pyvibdmc/README.md

 A general purpose diffusion monte carlo code for studying vibrational problems

-This package requires the following (all included with anaconda3):
+This package requires the following:

 - NumPy